makrai/notes/schick21-cloze-few-shot-classif-nli.md

   * Finally, standard supervised training is performed on the resulting training set
-* For several tasks and languages, PET outperforms supervised training and strong semi-supervised approaches in low-resource settings by a large margin.
+* For several tasks and languages, PET outperforms supervised training and strong semi-supervised approaches in low-resource settings by a large margin

 # Intro